 - Individuals and most business owners must file their income tax returns by April 30 of the year following the tax year for which the return is being filed.

 If the due date falls on a holiday or a weekend, the deadline moves to midnight of the following business day.
-Additionally, if you want to file early, the CRA opens its NETFILE service to electronically receive submitted returns in early February each year.
+Additionally, if you want to file early, the CRA opens its NETFILE service to electronically receive submitted returns in February each year.

 Instalment Payments Due Dates